Emigration from the United States: Statistics

 There are no exact figures on how many Americans live abroad.
 The United States Census Bureau does not count Americans abroad, and individual U.S. embassies offer only rough estimates.

-In 1999, a Department of State estimate suggested that the number of Americans abroad may be between 3 million and 6 million.
+In 1999, a Department of State estimate suggested that the number of Americans abroad may be between three million and six million.
 In 2016, the agency estimated 9 million U.S. citizens were living abroad, but these numbers are highly open to dispute as they often are unverified and can change rapidly.

 According to the Federal Voting Assistance Program (FVAP), the Department of State's estimates are inflated on purpose as their purpose is to prepare for emergencies.
 FVAP makes its own detailed estimates of the number of U.S. citizens abroad, by region and by country, and of those who are of voting age, based on a variety of sources such as censuses of other countries and U.S. tax and social security records.
 In 2018, it estimated about 4.8 million U.S. citizens abroad, of whom about 2.9 million were of voting age.
 FVAP's estimates also fluctuate significantly, for example it had estimated about 5.5 million in 2016.
+Most recently in 2022 FVAP estimated that 4.4 million U.S. citizens lived abroad and 2.8 million of them were 18 and were eligible to vote in federal elections.